Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Description.md

-As their name would suggest, these bacteria, including strains of species like Klebsiella pneumoniae and Escherichia coli, have developed resistance mechanism to a family of antibiotics known as carbapenems, which in many cases are used as "last resort" antibiotics for the treatment of infections.
+As their name would suggest, these bacteria, including strains of species like Klebsiella pneumoniae and Escherichia coli, have developed resistance mechanism to a family of antibiotics known as carbapenems, which in many cases are used as “last resort” antibiotics for the treatment of infections.
 Resistance to carbapenems is often assessed through routine swabbing when patients are admitted into hospitals, but a positive result has a turnaround time on the scale of days.

-Faster tests, such as the Carba NP test, exist, but they are not effective in detecting all the possible carbapenem resistance mechanisms [3], [4], leaving open the possibility for false negatives.
+Faster tests, such as the Carba NP test, exist, but they are not effective in detecting all the possible carbapenem resistance mechanisms [3] [4], leaving open the possibility for false negatives.
 Patients who test positive for CRE are isolated, but the aforementioned long turnaround time and potential for false negatives can lead to a window of unchecked spread of carbapenem resistance